 Allied Health Professionals deserve the support of everyday Manitobans, and during the COVID-19 pandemic they’ve been feeling that support.
 But they also need government decision makers to have their backs, and that’s not happening.
 Instead, Allied Health continues to be squeezed and cut.
 The dedicated professionals that care for us are being asked to do more with less.
 At the same time, their wages have been frozen for over two years and the Manitoba Government has refused to negotiate with them.
 That’s no way to treat the people that Manitobans rely on.
 Allied Health deserves a fair deal and real recognition of the vital role they play.
 Health care doesn’t happen without Allied Health.

-Let the Manitoba Association of Health Care Professionals know you support them by wearing an MAHCP mask today.
+Let the Manitoba Association Of Healthcare Professionals know you support them and enter to WIN a Fitbit.